-This clinical policy references Current Procedural Terminology (CPT®).
-CPT® is a registered trademark of the American Medical Association.
-All CPT codes and descriptions are copyrighted 2021, American Medical Association.
+This clinical policy references Current Procedural Terminology (CPT[®]).
+CPT[®] is a registered trademark of the American Medical Association.
+All CPT codes and descriptions are copyrighted 2022, American Medical Association.
 All rights reserved.
 CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
 Codes referenced in this clinical policy are for informational purposes only.
 Inclusion or exclusion of any codes does not guarantee coverage.
 Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

-CPT ® Description Codes 31660 Bronchoscopy, rigid or flexible, including fluoroscopic guidance, when performed; with bronchial thermoplasty, 1 lobe 31661 Bronchoscopy, rigid or flexible, including fluoroscopic guidance, when performed; with bronchial thermoplasty, 2 or more lobes
+CPT [®] Codes Description 31660 Bronchoscopy, rigid or flexible, including fluoroscopic guidance, when performed; with bronchial thermoplasty, 1 lobe 31661 Bronchoscopy, rigid or flexible, including fluoroscopic guidance, when performed; with bronchial thermoplasty, 2 or more lobes

 Reviews, Revisions, and Approvals Revision Date Approval Date Policy developed 04/16 05/16 References reviewed and updated.
-04/17 05/17 Background information from ETS/ATS, NICE, and GINA added.
+04/17 05/17 Background information from ETS/ATS, NICE, and GINA 03/18 03/18 added.
 References reviewed and updated.
-03/18 03/18 Background information from NICE updated.
-Revised policy statement to investigational rather than not medically necessary.
-Specialist reviewed.
+Background information from NICE updated.
+Specialist 08/2020 08/2020 reviewed.
+References reviewed and updated Revised policy statement to investigational rather than not 08/2020 08/2020 medically necessary.
+Background updated.
 References reviewed and updated.
-08/2020 8/2020 "Experimental/investigational" verbiage replaced in policy statement with descriptive language."
+"Experimental/investigational" verbiage replaced in policy 03/23 statement with descriptive language."
 Removed ICD-10 table.
 Replaced all instances of "members" with "members/enrollees".
 References reviewed and updated.
-7/2021 Annual review.
-Changed "review date" in the header to "date of last revision" and "date" in the revision log header to "revision date.
+Annual review.
+Changed "review date" in the header to "date 03/23 of last revision" and "date" in the revision log header to "revision date.
 Background updated with no impact to criteria.
 References reviewed and updated.
 Coding verified.
-9/21/2022
+Annual Review.
+Background updated with no impact on 03/23 06/2023 criteria.
+References reviewed and updated.
+Reviewed by external specialist.